Credit Score in the UAE - All You Need to Know

 What is a Credit Score?

 To understand credit score, first, let us look at the meaning of credit report.
 It can be defined as a detailed breakdown of an individual's responsible repayment of debts.
 It is prepared by an authorized government organization by gathering a person’s credit history from numerous sources such as banks, credit card providers, lenders etc. In the UAE, the concerned organization is the Al Etihad Credit Bureau (AECB).
-The organization was set up by the federal government of the UAE in the year 2010.
+The organization was set up by the federal government of the UAE in the year 2010 and allows the people to check their AECB credit score.

 Let’s understand the credit score now.